GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radiator.md

 ## Testing

-1. Create a user or use an existing user on Gluu Server and make sure it has at least one enrolled Super Gluu Device
+1. Create a user or use an existing user on Gluu Server.
+Make sure the user has at least one enrolled [Super Gluu](https://super.gluu.org) device associated with their account.

-1. Run Radiator (see Radiator documentation on how to run it)
+1. Run Radiator (see Radiator documentation)

 1. Use a RADIUS client (e.g. `NTRadPing`) to attempt to authenticate.
-An authentication prompt should appear on the user's device.
-Selecting `Accept` should authenticate the user and Radiator should shortly thereafter return an `Access-Accept` response.
+A Super Gluu authentication prompt should appear on the user's device.
+Tap `Approve` to proceed with authentication.
+Radiator will then return an `Access-Accept`response.